Marjing

-Marjing (ꯃꯥꯔꯖꯤꯡ) is the God of horses, polo, hockey, sports and war in Meitei mythology and religion of Ancient Kangleipak (early Manipur).
+Marjing (ꯃꯥꯔꯖꯤꯡ) is the God of horses, polo, hockey, sports and war in Sanamahism, the indigenous religion of Manipur.
 The guardianship of the north eastern direction is alluded to Marjing and the other directions to Koupalu (north west), Thangching (south west) and Wangpulen (south east).
 According to the legend, he invented the game of polo (Sagol Kangjei) and introduced it as the national game.
 He and his divine creature, Samadon Ayangba, reside in the top of the Heingang Ching (Marjing hills).

 Origin

 According to the Leithak Leikharol PuYa, God Marjing (mentioned as "Maraching") originated from the intestines of Atiya Sidaba.
 He was created to control Samadon Ayangba, the divine horse (Sakon).
 The horse was created from the foot of Ashiba (Sanamahi).

 Description

 God Marjing is one of the five gods who enter into the human body and position themselves as one of the souls.
 Marjing dwells in the heart of human body.
 The God is also associated with Sagol Kangjei (Polo), the main sports of the Meitei people.
 Parratt says "His main importance in Meitei mythology is that he is credited with the invention of polo, the national game."